linuxkit/linuxkit/docs/packages.md

 1. Create a [docker context](https://docs.docker.com/engine/context/working-with-contexts/) that references the build node
 1. Tell linuxkit to use that context for that architecture

-linuxkit will then use that provided context to create a buildx builder and use it for that architecture.
+linuxkit will then use that provided context to look for and/or start a container in which to run buildkit for that architecture.

 linuxkit looks for contexts in the following descending order of priority:

 1. CLI option `--builders <platform>=<context>,<platform>=<context>`, e.g. `--builders linux/arm64=linuxkit-arm64,linux/amd64=default`
 1. Environment variable `LINUXKIT_BUILDERS=<platform>=<context>,<platform>=<context>`, e.g. `LINUXKIT_BUILDERS=linux/arm64=linuxkit-arm64,linux/amd64=default`
 1. Existing context named `linuxkit-<platform>`, e.g. `linuxkit-linux-arm64` or `linuxkit-linux-s390x`, with "/" replaced by "-", as "/" is an invalid character.
-1. Default builder named `linuxkit`, created by linuxkit, running in the default context
+1. Default context

 If a builder name is provided for a specific platform, and it doesn't exist, it will be treated as a fatal error.